Arresting Beauty: Julia Margaret Cameron

 “I longed to arrest all beauty that came before me, and at length the longing has been satisfied.” —Julia Margaret Cameron

 Arresting Beauty: Julia Margaret Cameron explores the path-breaking career of photography’s first widely recognized artist.
-Cameron (1815–1879) was born in Calcutta to a French mother and an English father; in 1848, with her husband and children, she moved to England, where her sisters introduced her to the elite cultural circles in which they traveled.
-Residing on the Isle of Wight, where she was close neighbors with the pet Alfred Tennyson, Cameron acquired her first camera at age 48.
+Cameron (1815–1879) was born in Calcutta modern day Kolkata) to a French mother and an English father; in 1848, with her husband and children, she moved to England, where her sisters introduced her to the elite cultural circles in which they traveled.
+Residing on the Isle of Wight, where she was close neighbors with the poet Alfred Tennyson, Cameron acquired her first camera at age 48.
 In only eleven years she would create thousands of exposures and leave an enduring image of the Victorian era as an age of intellectual and spiritual ambition.

 Organized by Joel Smith, Richard L. Menschel Curator of Photography.